Skip to content

 This site exists because of decades of work by people who had no institutional backing, no government funding, and no guarantee that anyone would listen.
 They ran newsletter printing presses out of spare rooms.
 They drove hundreds of miles to interview witnesses.
 They catalogued sightings on index cards and carbon-copy forms.
 They endured ridicule from colleagues, employers, and the press.

 Many of the records preserved in this archive were created by those researchers.
-The Newsletter Archive contains over 52,000 articles from publications that were often the only written record of sightings and investigations that would otherwise have been lost.
-The People Directory catalogues nearly 2,000 individuals who contributed to the field across eight decades.
+The Newsletter Archive contains tens of thousands of articles from publications that were often the only written record of sightings and investigations that would otherwise have been lost.
+The Encyclopedia catalogues thousands of individuals who contributed to the field across eight decades.

 We honour their legacy by preserving, organising, and making these records accessible, with curiosity, rigour, and deep respect.